Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • ability to manage primary documents;

-• knowledge of the principles of calculating sick leave pay, payroll;
+• knowledge of the principles of calculating sick leave and payroll;

-• knowledge of the "Client-Bank" system, profile accounting programs;
+• knowledge of the Client-Bank system and specialized accounting programs;

-• the ability to carry out mutual settlements, acts of reconciliation.
+• ability to carry out mutual settlements, reconciliation acts.

-Don't write skills that you don't have.
-After all, this can be identified at an interview or on the first working day.
+You shouldn't write about skills you don't possess.
+After all, this can be revealed at an interview or on the first day of work.

-For an employee or head of the legal department, you need to be able to work with documents and look for the necessary information.
+To be an employee or head of a legal department, you must be able to work with documents and search for the necessary information.

-• the ability to draw up and analyze the submitted contracts;
+• ability to draw up and analyze submitted contracts;

 • Negotiation;